core-wg/comi/draft-ietf-core-comi.md

 (4) Request, Indication, Response, Confirm:
-: Processes performed by the CoMI clients and servers.
+: The processes performed by the CoMI clients and servers.

 (5) Datastore:
-: Resource used to access configuration data, state data, RPCs and actions.
+: A resource used to access configuration data, state data, RPCs and actions.
 A CoMI server may support multiple datastores to support more complex operations such as configuration rollback, scheduled update.

 (6) Event stream:
-: Observable resource used to get real time notifications.
+: An observable resource used to get real time notifications.
 A CoMI server may support multiple Event streams serving different purposes such as normal monitoring, diagnostic, syslog, security monitoring.

 (7) Security: